Home » Symptoms » Dog Symptoms A-Z » Protective Posture / Guarding Posture

 Especially in older dogs or those with known health problems, early veterinary clarification is important to prevent a worsening of symptoms or irreversible damage.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 The veterinarian will usually perform a thorough physical examination to locate the painful area.
-This can be done by palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
-It is used to identify swelling, pain, or other abnormalities., i.e. feeling the body, to identify the source of the pain.
+This can be done through palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
+It is used to identify swelling, pain, or other abnormalities., i.e., feeling the body, to identify the source of pain.
 Depending on the suspected diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., further diagnostic measures may be necessary.
 These include X-rays to visualize bone and joint problems, or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examinations to assess soft tissue injuries.
 In some cases, blood tests are necessary to identify inflammatory or infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. processes.

 If neurological causes are suspected, further examinations such as an MRI (magnetic resonance imaging) or CT (computed tomography) may be necessary to make an accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 Outlook on current research